cph/members-help/settings-permissions.md

 Permissions is where the administrator defines which security rights are assigned to each of the permission groups.
-When working with your [user logins](settings:%20Logins), remember security rights are defined by the
+When working with your [user logins](settings-Logins), remember security rights are defined by the
 ***Permission Group*** assigned to each login.

 Table of Contents